ultrafunkamsterdam/nodriver/docs/nodriver/cdp/extensions.rst

 Extensions
 ==========

 Defines commands and events for browser extensions.
-Available if the client is connected using the --remote-debugging-pipe flag and the --enable-unsafe-extension-debugging flag is set.

 *This CDP domain is experimental.*